Generate MCP servers from OpenAPI documents

 API endpoint for creating a product in the CMS

-Often times, the default description may not have enough useful context so it’s a good idea to review generated descriptions and override them with this option.
+The default description often does not have enough useful context, so it’s a good idea to review generated descriptions and override them with this option.

 Using overlays

 Overlays are a convenient way to introduce the x-speakeasy-mcp extension to existing OpenAPI documents.
-To easily create an Overlays file, you can use our Overlay Playground (opens in a new tab).
+Use the Speakeasy Overlay Playground (opens in a new tab) to easily create an overlays file.

 overlay.yaml